puru444/Ethereum_Wallet/README.md

 **PROJECT DESCRIPTION**

-There are 2 main sections defined separately for this whole project:
+There are 2 major sections defined for this whole project:

-A. Wallet Functionality
+**A. Wallet Functionality:**
-B. FinTech Finder App Functionality

-**A. Wallet Functionality:** Following functions are defined under crypto_wallets (Wallet Functionality):
+Following functions are defined under crypto_wallets (Wallet Functionality):

-**1. generate_account:** Purpose: Create a Digital Wallet & Ethereum Account from a mnemonic seed phrase.
+**1. generate_account():** Purpose: Create a Digital Wallet & Ethereum Account from a mnemonic seed phrase.

  **- Define Variables: Mnemonic & Wallet:** Create Wallet with the help of unique combination of mnemonic seed phrase.

  **- Derive Keys:** Using "derive_account" function to generate Private & Public Keys.

- **- Convert into Ethereum Account:**
+ **- Convert into Ethereum Account:** Using Private Key to convert it into the Ethereum Account.

-**- proof_of_work:** This function's purpose: to set the difficulty level for guessing the prev_hash of block.

-**- add_block:** This function's purpose: to add the block in chain after succesfully performed the Proof of Work.

-**- is_valid:** This function's purpose: to validate the block in chain.

-**- setup():** This function's purpose: to increase the size of chain on addition of each block successfully.
+ **2. get_balance(address):** Purpose: Using an Ethereum Account address to access the balance of Ether

+**- fromWei:** Convert Wei value to Ether.

+**3. send_transaction(account, to, wage):** Purpose: Send an authorized transaction to the Kovan testnet.

+**- setGasPriceStrategy:** Apply this function to set the gas price strategy.

+**- toWei:** Convert eth amount to Wei.

+**- estimateGas:** Calculate estimated gas required for transaction with parameters: ({"to": to, "from": account.address, "value": value})

+**- Sign & Send Transaction:** Sign the Raw Transaction & Send it to the receiver.

+**B. FinTech Finder App Functionality:**

+Following functions are defined under FinTech Finder App Functionality:

+**1. candidate_database:** Database of FinTech Finder candidates including: Name, Ethereum Wallet Address, Rating & Ether Rate/Hr.

+**2. get_people():** Display the database of Fintech Finders candidate information.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------